 Radiologic technologists perform diagnostic imaging examinations, like X-rays and computed tomography (CT) scans.
 These professionals work in hospitals, doctors’ offices, laboratories and outpatient facilities.
 They interact directly with patients, run imaging equipment.
 They work with doctors to interpret test results.
 Though higher education is necessary for this position, you can begin your career with a certificate or associate’s degree.
 Use these tips to find the best degree path for becoming a radiologic technologist major.

 A Radiography Education

 For aspiring radiologic technologists, a postsecondary education is essential.
-The Joint Review Committee on Education in Radiologic Technology (JRCERT) accredits radiography education programs at the associate’s and bachelor’s degree levels as well as those that culminate in a graduate certificate.
-At any education level, radiography students should expect to spend time studying anatomy, radiation physics, pathology, patient care and image evaluation.
-In addition to learning course material in the classroom, radiography students will also go through clinical training to acquire some real-world experience before they graduate.
+The Joint Review Committee on Education in Radiologic Technology (JRCERT) accredits radiography education programs at the associate’s and bachelor’s degree levels.
+They also accredit programs that culminate in a graduate certificate.
+At any education level, you should expect to spend time studying:

 Other Requirements for Radiologic Technologists

 In some states, education is only one part of preparation for a career as a radiologic technologist.
 These states require candidates to hold a certification or license to work as a radiologic technologist.
 Typically, candidates must earn a passing score on a state examination or the American Registry of Radiologic Technologists (ARRT)’s certification test.